nccgroup/BLE-Replay/README.md

 pulls/consumes Bluetooth HCI logs from your mobile device and extracts all of the writes that the central makes to a peripheral.

-This data can be replayed or saved to disk for modification so you can get straight to testing without extracting data with wireshark or scripting things with tools like gatttool.
+This data can be replayed using most Bluetooth dongles from a Linux host, or saved to disk for modification.
+This tool gets you straight to testing a peripheral without extracting data with wireshark or scripting things with tools like gatttool.
 It allows for hand-crafting of your own sequences of characteristic writes to test against a device, including support for byte-level fuzzing.